 Each school may send up to two additional student projects to the statewide Science Fair (either an individual or team project).
-To qualify, students must have their research plans approved by regional SRC BEFORE they begin experimentation, and then must be selected by their school to participate (information on project approval for regional fairs will be available soon).
+To qualify, students must have their research plans approved by regional SRC BEFORE they begin experimentation, and then must be selected by their school to participate (please see the information above for project approval for regional fairs).
 Direct entry names/projects must be provided/confirmed by the school to the MSEF at firstname.lastname@example.org within 5 school days after the date of your regional fair.

 Important - All Massachusetts schools are encouraged to first enter their students in their Regional Science Fairs, where students may be selected for the statewide science fair and the International Science and Engineering Fair (ISEF) if they have one of the top-scoring projects. (because of the date of ISEF, it is not possible to qualify for ISEF at the statewide fair, however, if you become a delegate for ISEF you must attend MSEF)

 Students who qualify through the Regional Science Fairs have the advantage of gaining feedback from judges on how to improve their projects, enabling students to refine their work before the statewide Science Fair.